Wereldjimmy/JvanderWereld/book/BSc/Projects.md

 The proposed solution of the report was a mix of all three designs.
 The final solution contained least 1500 new homes, mixed with offices and recreational areas, improved tram and bus connectivity, a car-free policy, climate adaptations such as solar panels, green roofs and aqua thermal energy, and economic and social development.

 ## Sustainability of a Bridge
 As part of the course Construction Materials and Sustainability (CTB1320) I analysed a bridge in Roelofarendsveen by calculating the Environmental Cost Indicator (MKI) value.
 This approach is used in the Netherlands to quantify the environmental impact of civil structures.
-First a 3D model is made in the software Tekla from which a quantity statement is gathered that contains the exact weight of materials used in the bridge.
+First a 3D model was made in the software Tekla from which a quantity statement was gathered that contained the exact weight of materials used in the bridge.

 ```{figure} ../figures/BSc/CMS_Bridge.jpg
 ---